 Example.
-In 2009, you sign a 10-year lease and immediately pay your rent for the first 3 years.
-Even though you paid the rent for 2009, 2010, and 2011, you can only deduct the rent for 2009 on your 2009 tax return.
-You can deduct the rent for 2010 and 2011 on your tax returns for those years.
+In 2010, you sign a 10-year lease and immediately pay your rent for the first 3 years.
+Even though you paid the rent for 2010, 2011, and 2012, you can only deduct the rent for 2010 on your 2010 tax return.
+You can deduct the rent for 2011 and 2012 on your tax returns for those years.

 Contested liability.
 Under the cash method, you can deduct a contested liability only in the year you pay the liability.
 Under the accrual method, you can deduct contested liabilities such as taxes (except foreign or U.S. possession income, war profits, and excess profits taxes) either in the tax year you pay the liability (or transfer money or other property to satisfy the obligation) or in the tax year you settle the contest.
 However, to take the deduction in the year of payment or transfer, you must meet certain conditions.
-See Contested Liability in Publication 538 for more information.
+See section 1.461-2 of the regulations.